yk1302/chatbot/README.md

-# chatgpt
+# chatBot

-A new Flutter project.
+A flutter Application where user can ask any question and using chatgpt api app generate response.

 ## Getting Started